-c.
-Inoculants: The inoculant for treating legume seed in the seed mixtures must be a pure culture of nitrogen fixing bacteria prepared specifically for the species.
-Inoculants must not be used later than the date indicated on the container.
-Add fresh inoculants as directed on the package.
+b.
+Mulch alone may be applied between the fall and spring seeding dates only if the ground is frozen.
+The appropriate seeding mixture must be applied when the ground thaws. c.
+Inocularity: The inocularity for treating legume seed in the seed mixtures must be a pure culture of nitrogen fixing bacteria prepared specifically for the species.
+Inocularits must not be used later than the date indicated on the container.
+Add fresh - inoculants as directed on the package.
 Use four times the recommended rate when hydroseeding.
 Note: It is very important to keep inoculant as cook as possible until used.
-Temperatures above 75 to 30 degrees Fahrenheit can weaken bacteria and make the inoculant less effective.

-d.
-Sod or seed must not be placed on soil which has been treated with soil sterilants or chemicals used for weed control until sufficient time has elapsed (14 days min.) to permit dissipation of phyto-toxic materials.

-a.
-Dry Seeding: This includes use of conventional drop or broadcast spreaders. incorporate seed into the subsoil at the rates prescribed on Temporary Seeding Table B.1, Permanent Seeding Table B.3, or site-specific ii.
-Apply seed in two directions, perpenditurar to each other.
+Temperatures above 75 to 80 degrees Fahrenheit can weaken bacteria and make the inoculant less effective. - d.
+Sod or seed must not be placed on soil which has been treated with soil steriliants or chemicals used for weed control until sufficient time has elapsed (14 days min.) to permit dissipation of phyto-toxic materials. - a.
+Dry Seeding: This includes use of conventional drop or broadcast spreaders. i.
+Incorporate seed into the subsoil at the rates prescribed on Temporary Seeding Table B.1, Permanent Seeding Table B.3, or - ii.
+Apply seed in two directions, perpendicular to each other.
 Apply half the seeding rate in each direction.
-Roll the seeded area with weighted roller to provide good seed to soil count.
+Roll the seeded area with weighted roller to provide good seed to soil contact.

 b.
-Drill or Cultipacker Seeding: Mechanized seeders that apply and cover seed with soil.
+Orill or Cultipacker Seeding: Mechanized seeders that apply and cover seed with soil. - i.
 Cultipacking seeders are required to bury the seed in such a fashion as to provide at least 1/4 inch of soil covering.
-Seedbed must be firm after planting.

-ii.
-Apply seed in two directions, perpendicular to each waer.
-Apply half the seeding rate in each direction c.
-Hydroseeding: Apply seed uniformly with hydroseeder (slurry includes seed and fertilizer). .
-If fertilizer is being applied at the time of seeding, the application rates should not exceed the following: nitrogen, 100 pounds per acre total of soluble nitragen; P O (phospharus), 200 pounds per acre; K O (potassium), 200 pounds per acre. ii.
+Seedbed must be firm after planting. ii.
+Apply seed in two directions, perpendicular to each other.
+Apply half the seeding rate in each direction. - c.
+Hydroseeding: Apply seed uniformly with hydroseeder (slurry includes seed and fertilizer).

+i.
+If fertilizer is being applied at the time of seeding, the application rates should not exceed the following: nitrogen, 100 pounds per acre total of soluble nitrogen; P O (phosphorus), 200 pounds per acre; K O (potassium), 200 pounds per acre. ii.
 Lime: Use only ground agricultural limestone (up to 3 tons per acre may be applied by hydroseeding).
-Normally, not more than 2 tons are applied by hydroseeding at any one one.
-Do not use burnt or hydroted lime when hydroseeding.

-iii.
-Mix seed and fertilizer on site and seed immediately and without interruption.

-iv.
-When the soil.
+Normally, not more - than 2 tons are applied by hydroseeding at any one time.
+Do not use burnt or hydrated lime when hydroseeding. iii.
+Mix seed and fertilizer on site and seed immediately and without interruption. iv.
+When hydroseeding do not incorporate seed into the soil.

-THIS DEVELOPMENT IS APPROVED FOR SOIL EROSION AND SEDIMENT CONTROL BY THE HOWARD SOIL CONSERVATION DISRICT.
-15HER.
-COLLINS & CARTER.
-INC. nnial square office park - 10272 Baltimore national pik a.
+1. Mulch Materials (in order of preference) a.
 Straw consisting of thoroughly threshed wheat, rye, oat, or barley and reasonably bright in color.
-Straw is to be free of noxious weeds as specified in the Maryland Seed Law and not musty, moldy, caked, decayed, or excessively dusty.
+Straw is to be free of noxious weed seeds as specified in the Maryland Seed Law and not musty, moldy, caked, decayed, or excessively dusty.

 Note: Use only sterile straw mulch in areas where one species of grass is desired. b.
-Wood Cellulose Fiber Mulch (WCFM) consisting of specially prepared wood cellulose processed into a uniform fibrous physical state.
+Wood Cellulose Fiber Mulch (WCFM) consisting of specially prepared wood cellulose processed into uniform fibrous physical iii.
+WCFM materials are to be manufactured and processed in such a manner that the wood cellulose fiber mulch will remain in uniform suspension in water under agitation and will blend with seed, fertilizer and other additives to form a homogeneous slurry.
+The mulch material must form a blotter-like ground cover, on application, having moistur absorption and percolation properties and must cover and hold grass seed in contact with the soil without inhibiting the growth of the grass seedlings.

-APPROVED: HOWARD COUNTY DEPARTMENT OF PLANNING AND ZONING J. Mainhard for KS Chief, Division of Land Development JO 6.7.18 i.
-WCFM is to be dyed green or contain a green dye in the package that will provide an appropriate color to facilitate visual inspection of the uniformly spread sturry.
+WCFM is to be dyed green or contain a green dye in the package that will provide an appropriate color to facilitate visual inspection of the uniformly spread slurry.

-ii.
+- ii.
 WCFM, including dye, must contain no germination or growth inhibiting factors.